uagc-it-readiness/front-end-development-course-assignments/Assignment13/ReadMe.md

 Today we are going to perform an exercise that will involve enhancing an existing page with new elements.

+Finish Assignment 12 and copy your final product into this folder.

 Your final result should look and behave similar to this [https://worthyd.github.io/dummy-sites/simple-forms-1/](https://worthyd.github.io/dummy-sites/simple-forms-1/)

-Take things one step at a time
+Take things one step at a time.

 ## HTML
 Wrap the form with a `form` tag.
 It does not need to have any attributes set.